Lustumpf/ATBSWP-course/README.md

-# Hello-Python
+# Automate The Boring Stuff With Python
-First ever program with Python, and the very first upload to GitHub !
+First ever lessons Python, and the very first upload to GitHub !

+Here i will upload my "way" through the book!